-This Gothic red brick palace, built in the 1870s as a lavish terminal hotel for a railway line, is one of London’s most distinctive buildings, and its 2011 restoration, overseen with exactitude by English Heritage, not only rescued a Victorian icon from neglect but also created one of the city’s most distinctive properties.
+This Gothic red-brick palace, built in the 1870s as a terminal hotel for a railway line, is one of London’s most distinctive buildings; its meticulous 2011 restoration not only rescued a Victorian icon from neglect but also created an enviable property.
 Premium rooms have an unforgettable view down the ribbed, cast-iron cavern of the train shed, where Eurostar arrives and departs for Paris.
-The most expensive Chambers rooms have 5.5m (18-ft.) ceilings and details such as (now-decorative) fireplaces, arched windows, and substantial wooden doors, but rooms in the newly built Barlow wing are spacious, modern, and suit those with corporate hotel tastes.
-The public spaces are a gilt-and-tile parade of self-important Victorian excess, from the winged Grand Staircase to the lushly carved The Gilbert Scott brasserie (named for the architect; local star Marcus Wareing oversees it) and the old wooden Booking Hall, now a bistro where old English punch cocktails are revived.
-The building, looking more like a castle than a hotel, was “too good for its purpose,” lamented Scott, whose own son went mad and died in one of the rooms.
-The hotel is worth a wander even if you’re not staying here—management knows it’s a jewel, and it welcomes visitors.
+There, the epic Chambers rooms have 5.5m (18-ft.) ceilings and details such as (now-decorative) fireplaces, arched windows, and substantial wooden doors.
+Rooms in the new Barlow wing lack those long views and suit corporate hotel tastes—the real show is in the original building.
+Echoing public spaces are a gilt-and-tile parade of self-important Victorian excess, from the winged Grand Staircase to the lushly carved The Gilbert Scott brasserie (named for the architect; local star Marcus Wareingoversees it) and the old wooden Booking Hall, now a bistro where old English punch cocktails are revived.
+The buildingwas “too good for its purpose,” lamented Scott, whose own son went mad and died in one of the rooms.
+It’s worth a wander even if you’re not staying here—management knows it’s a jewel, and it welcomes visitors.

 St Pancras Renaissance Hotel